Teach Kids to Advocate for Themselves

 10 Life Skills for the Launching Years

-What life skill did you fail to learn before moving away from home?
+What life skills did you fail to learn before moving away from home?
 The launching years are a perfect time to teach your teens the life skills they need to cope with the challenges in the world around them so that they can feel confident and prepared.
 So many of these skills can be learned alongside parents and adults as they go about their everyday life.
 Do not wait until your kids are grown to start this!
 We started earlier than most, but the rewards have been great.
-Here’s 10 basic life skill categories you use to think about what your teens already know and what you can teach them during the launching years.
-1. Meal Prep Teach your kids what makes a nutritious balanced meal and how to cook 5 or 6 simple ones.
+Here are 10 basic life skill categories you use to think about what your teens already know and what you can teach them during the launching years.
+Life Skills for Teens 1.
+Meal Prep Teach your kids what makes a nutritious balanced meal and how to cook 5 or 6 simple ones.
 Show them cooking basics.
 As their confidence grows, expand their recipes and teach them meal planning and grocery shopping.
 Assign them a night to cook each week.
 Teach them to grill and how to brew good coffee.
 2. Home Management Teaching cleaning chores and laundry should not wait until the launching years!
-Now teach kids how to use household appliances, unclog a drain, sew on…
+Now teach kids how to use household appliances,…

 Chore Charts